Five Charleston Food Trucks that offer gluten free options

 Side note: I am a HUGE fan of Chimichurri sauce, if you have never made it, give this recipe a whirl.

+Be sure to check out these five Charleston Food Trucks that offer gluten free options!
 Have you found a great food truck in Charleston with gluten free options that isn’t on this list?
 I would love to hear about it!